mime-r/Dungeon.py/README.md

 ## Changelog:

+30/7/21 v1.1.6
+- fixed bugs regarding the change of the order of files in v1.1.5

 29/7/21 v1.1.5
 - major noticible change of files and directory stuff, and fixed a minor bug with importing files :/